zalando-incubator/fabric-gateway/docs-raw/site/docs/fabric-gateway-features.md

 - Dynamic path segments should be represented by either a `*` or a `{named}` parameter
 - Wildcard matching of multiple path segments can be performed by using `**`, the `**` must be the last part of the path
+- The paths "/foo" and "/foo/" are not the same.
+This can be configured in skipper, but the K8s clusters do not have this configured and it would be a breaking change to configure it.

 Examples of some valid and invalid paths are outlined below: